 Since moving abroad I have discovered that Thanksgiving is probably my favorite holiday—for me it is an excuse to get a bunch of people together, eat good food, and just appreciate how amazing life can be in general.
 In Granada, my family and I have created an unusual but amazing relationship with a local bar that allows us to have a pot luck in their back room as long as we buy drinks at the bar.
 It is not a traditional lunch, but a random dinner with people from all different areas of our daily life joining the fun together.
-We have been celebrating Thanksgiving like this for four years now and it has become somewhat of a classic with our friends (we are usually upwards of 50 people, young and old, hanging out all evening).
+We have been celebrating Thanksgiving like this for four years now and it has become somewhat of a classic with our friends (there are usually upwards of 50 people, young and old, hanging out all evening).

 Look for a way to connect with people back home:

 My first tip would be to look for ways to connect with your friends and family back home.
 Even if you are not going to be with them physically, consider sending postcards or organizing a Skype call to catch up (read more about our tips for staying in touch here).
-Reaching out to your family back home is a good way for you to tell them that you are thinking about them and might help you get through the moments where you are feeling a little bit blue (read this post for tips when you are feeling down).
+Reaching out to your family back home is a good way for you to tell them that you are thinking about them and it might help you get through the moments where you are feeling a little bit blue (read this post for tips when you are feeling down).

 In addition, ask people you care about if they can share their recipes so that you can make them while abroad.
 By asking how dishes are made, doing the shopping and cooking, and enjoying the food you make, you will feel connected with your loved ones even while you are far away.
 Again, this has two good points.
 Firstly, you will let your friends and family know you are thinking about them while you are making ways to stay in touch at a distance and you are able to incorporate things that you love about home in your life abroad.